All Episodes

 What are their families like?

-Well, if there let me tell you something.
+Well, let me tell you something.

-The media would already have destroyed him.
+The media would already have destroyed them.

 That's right.

-They had a plaster pictures over there, and they would have been trashed that are called sluts and hoes and who knows what else.
+They'd have called sluts and hoes and who knows what else.

 He sang Amazing Grace.

-Amazing Grace will always be my song of praise, for it was Grace that brought me liberty.
+Amazing Grace will always be my song of praise, for it was grace that brought me liberty.

-I'll never know why Jesus came to love me so he looked beyond all my faults.
+I'll never know why Jesus came to love me so.

-As he sang Amazing Grace at the National Press Club.
+That's what Herman Kane said today as he sang Amazing Grace at the National Press Club.

-Oh my God, what's this guy doing?
+Oh, my God, what's this guy doing?

 We got him dead to rights, and he's not giving up.